-As a progressive liberal living in Massachusetts, where Hillary is leading Trump by about 26 points, I have concluded that I simply cannot use my vote to support Hillary Clinton; she does not represent my progressive values, and I cannot vote for yet another neoliberal Democratic candidate under the pretext of the “lesser of two evils.”
+As a progressive liberal living in Massachusetts, where Hillary was leading Trump by about 26 points ahead of the 2016 election, I concluded that I simply could not use my vote to support Hillary Clinton; she did not represent my progressive values, and I could not vote for yet another right-wing neoliberal Democratic candidate under the pretext of the “lesser of two evils.”

 I’m not saying that she is all bad – she’s had some progressive moments, such as when she spoke to the UN in 1995 and said “human rights are women’s rights and women’s rights are human rights.”
 Yes, absolutely — as the Australians would say, “good on ya, mate.”
 But to leave it there would paint a much rosier picture than, unfortunately, exists.
 Doesn’t human rights include, for example, not arming Saudi Arabia with weapons that have been used to kill thousands of Yemeni civilians?
 Doesn’t it include not working to suppress wages in Haiti?
 Doesn’t it include not turning away children from Honduras coming into the US as refugees?
 Some of her leaked emails show that she has shown genuine concern the disadvantaged and threatened people – including a Yemeni child bride – whom she met as she was traveling the world as Secretary of State.
 That’s wonderful.
 I love it.
 But why not show the same compassion and eagerness to help the millions of people who are, and are going to be, severely and negatively affected by Global Warming, which she treats as a niche issue?